Let’s Talk Teen Mental Health

 PCL’s Teen Librarian Assistant curated a list of books featuring characters with a mental illness

-Learn more about the importance of mental health
+Learn more about the importance of teen mental health

 Browse resources, download coloring pages, and more!